 Advanced Standing, Transfer Credit, and Cross-Registration

-Degree candidates must earn at least 27 of their 50 credits, plus their culminating experience, in the Ecumenical Institute of Theology.
+Master’s Degree candidates must earn at least 24 of their 48 credits, including their culminating experience, in St. Mary’s Ecumenical Institute.
 In addition, they may earn credits from advanced standing, transfer of courses taken at other institutions, and enrollment in St. Mary’s School of Theology according to the policies stated below.

-All credits toward a certificate must be earned within the Ecumenical Institute of Theology.
+All credits toward a certificate must be earned within St. Mary’s Ecumenical Institute.

 Advanced Standing without Credit

 Advanced standing without credit (no reduction in the total hours required for a degree) may be granted for core courses on a case-by-case basis upon the decision of the Dean.
 Such advanced standing is based on undergraduate credits in theology or religious studies that were earned within the past 10 years and completed with a B or better.
 For each core course waived, the student must substitute an elective course in the same department.
 A student who desires advanced standing without credit should petition the Dean for a transcript evaluation.
 The maximum number of courses in core areas that may be replaced with electives on the basis of advanced standing without credit is normally three (nine credits).

 Advanced Standing with Credit

 The following policies are based on the requirements of the Association of Theological Schools for various kinds of degree programs.

 Advanced standing with credit (reduction in the total hours required for a degree) may be granted to candidates for the M.A. in Theology who have an undergraduate major or similar significant undergraduate work in theology or religious studies.
 Such advanced standing with credit is based on undergraduate credits that were earned within the past 10 years and completed with a B or better.
 A student who desires advanced standing with credit should petition the Dean for a transcript evaluation.
 The maximum number of credits of advanced standing with credit that can be granted is 18.